 What to Do If You Receive a 1099-MISC Form

-Legally, all individuals or companies who pay independent contractor or freelancer $600 or more during the year are required to send a 1099 Form by January 31st of the tax-filing year.
+Legally, all individuals or companies who pay an independent contractor or freelancer $600 or more during the year are required to send a 1099 Form by January 31st of the tax-filing year.
 If you did freelance or contract work for which you were paid $600 or more by a business in a year, you should expect to have at 1099-MISC by the end of January the following year.
-For example, if you earned $600 from Business A in 2017, you should receive a 1099-MISC from it by January 2018.
-Note, that if you earned less than $600, the company is not required to send you a 1099-MISC, but you are still required to report the income you earned.
+For example, if you earned $600 from Business A in 2018, you should receive a 1099-MISC from it by January 2019.

-There are two reasons you might not receive a 1099-MISC:
+There are Two Reasons You Might not Receive a 1099-MISC:

 If you work for several clients/businesses, earning over $600 from each, you'll receive a 1099-MISC from each.
-If you worked for several clients, but didn't earn $600 from each, you may not receive a 1099-MISC, but you're still responsible for including income you earned from them on your taxes on Schedule C.
+If you worked for several clients but didn't earn $600 from each, you may not receive a 1099-MISC, but you're still responsible for including income you earned from them on your taxes on Schedule C.

 What to Do If You Need to Provide a 1099-MISC Form

 If you've outsourced work in your home business to other freelancers or contractors, you need to ask them to fill out a W-9.
-If you paid them more than $600, you need to prepare and send them a 1099-MISC at the end of January following the year they did the work.
+If you paid them more than $600 during the year, you need to prepare and send them a 1099-MISC at the end of January following the year they did the work.
 You also need to send a copy to the IRS.
 The IRS has specific instructions about sending the 1099-MISC in, including what paper to use.

-For example, if you've hired a virtual assistant, a web designer, and social media manager, and paid them all over $600 over the course of a calendar year, you'd need to send them each a 1099-MISC by January 31 of the following year.
+For example, if you've contracted with a virtual assistant, a web designer, and social media manager, and paid them all over $600 over the course of a calendar year, you'd need to send them each a 1099-MISC by January 31 of the following year.
 If you paid the web designer less than $600 during the year, you wouldn't need to send a 1099 to that person.

 Note that attorney fees of $600 or more may be handled differently than the traditional 1099.
 Check out the IRS website to get clarification.

-While it seems like a lot of work and hassle, money you pay to contractors can be a tax deduction.
+While it seems like a lot of work and hassle, the money you pay to contractors can be a tax deduction.

-Incorrect 1099 Forms
+Incorrect 1099-MISC Forms

-If you've received 1099 with inaccurate information, contact the sender to request a new one with the right info.
+If you've received 1099-MISC with inaccurate information, contact the sender to request a new one with the right info.